This post may contain affiliate links.

 Mac and cheese does have nutritional value to offer you and your family, such as carbohydrates, protein, and fat, plus calcium and other vitamins and minerals.

-If you want to step it up a notch, try adding cottage cheese, greek yogurt, shredded cheese, hemp hearts, riced cauliflower, butternut squash, broccoli sprinkles, and other veggies, or switch up the type of pasta with chickpea or lentil pasta.
+If you want to step it up a notch, try cooking in bone broth, adding cottage cheese, Greek yogurt, shredded cheese, hemp hearts, riced cauliflower, butternut squash, broccoli sprinkles, and other veggies, or switch up the type of pasta with chickpea or lentil pasta.